hipe/tmx/search_and_replace/README.md

 ## scope of the task

-at the time of *first* writing of this paragraph, the string `::Lib_` matched 555 lines in the codebase. this code-feature was one that we were altering universe-wide in a way that was non-trivial but regular.
+  • at the time of *first* writing of this paragraph, the string `::Lib_` matched 555 lines in the codebase.

+  • (after the [#ze-009] rewrite) we would use this on a code-feature that appeared about 97 times in 76 files at this writing.

+some of these refactorings (or others like them, on a similar scale) involved transformations that were "non-trivial" but regular; which is to say they are not always a simple matter of search-and-replace.

+for example: replace a proc call (`Foo_bar[a, b]`) with a method call (`foo_bar a, b`). sometimes the transformation replaced code that spanned multiple lines.

+ironically or not, to do the above example transformations by hand would have very likely taken less time than the time we spent on this utility. but whether or not the work here ultimately serves as a multiplier effect, we would have found the above too mind-numbing ever to consider doing it by hand.